pratikjadhav2000/Vocab/README.md

 1.Install Xampp on your operating system.

-2.Extract the the downloaded files under xampp/htdocs (generally C:\xampp\htdocs in windows,If you are using linux google for htdocs path linux)
+2.Extract the the downloaded files under xampp/htdocs/folder_name_of_your_choice (generally C:\xampp\htdocs in windows,If you are using linux google for htdocs path linux)

-3.Open xamp control panel and start apache server and sql.
+3.Open Xampp control panel and start apache server and sql.

 4.Open your browser and type localhost/folder_name